MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-229-Standard-Instructions-Filing-Forms-Under-Securities-Act-1933-Securities-Exchange-Act-1934-Energy-Policy-Conservation-Act-1975-Regulation-SK/subpart-229.300-Financial-Information/section-229.305.md

 A. Examples of contract terms sufficient to determine future cash flows from market risk sensitive instruments include, but are not limited to:

 i.
-Debt instruments - principal amounts and weighted average effective interest rates;
+Debt instruments—principal amounts and weighted average effective interest rates;

 ii.
-Forwards and futures - contract amounts and weighted average settlement prices;
+Forwards and futures—contract amounts and weighted average settlement prices;

 iii.
-Options - contract amounts and weighted average strike prices;
+Options—contract amounts and weighted average strike prices;

 iv.
-Swaps - notional amounts, weighted average pay rates or prices, and weighted average receive rates or prices; and
+Swaps—notional amounts, weighted average pay rates or prices, and weighted average receive rates or prices; and

 v.
-Complex instruments - likely to be a combination of the contract terms presented in 2.A.i. through iv. of this Instruction;
+Complex instruments—likely to be a combination of the contract terms presented in 2.A.i. through iv. of this Instruction;

 B. When grouping based on common characteristics, instruments should be categorized, at a minimum, by the following characteristics, when material: